talkable/talkable-docs/source/advanced_features.rst

      - Convert all static languange into a customizable copy that’s easy to AB test.

-   * - :ref:`Сustomer service portal <advanced_features/customer_service_portal>`
+   * - :ref:`Сustomer Service Portal <advanced_features/customer_service_portal>`
      - Explore full details for each individual customer and their referral journey, manage their rewards and deliver excellent customer service.

    * - :ref:`Email encryption <advanced_features/email_encryption>`